gatling/gatling/src/sphinx/http/http_check.rst

 * ``notNull``

-Checks that the value is not null, typically a JSON value, e.g.:
+Validate that the extracted value is not null, typically a JSON value, e.g.:

 .. includecode:: code/CheckSample.scala#notNull